lineagekit/lineagekit/docs/source/use_cases/kinship.rst

 ----------------------------------
 In some cases, we only need to calculate the kinship coefficients among a given list of individuals, not the entire pedigree.
 If the pedigree is small, we can still use the previous method.
 However, when the pedigree is large, this approach may not be sufficient.
-For this purpose, we can use the *calculate_probands_kinship* function, which is a much more efficient version of the previous algorithm when we are only interested in a few kinship coefficient values.
+For this purpose, we can use the :meth:`calculate_probands_kinship <Pedigree.Pedigree.calculate_probands_kinship>` function, which is a much more efficient version of the previous algorithm when we are only interested in a few kinship coefficient values.

 ==================================
 API
 ==================================

-The *calculate_probands_kinship* function takes two additional parameters.
+The :meth:`calculate_probands_kinship <Pedigree.Pedigree.calculate_probands_kinship>` function takes two additional parameters.
-The first parameter, **probands**, is the list of individuals for which the kinship coefficients are calculated.
+The first parameter, :attr:`probands`, is the list of individuals for which the kinship coefficients are calculated.
 Note that there are no restrictions on the individuals in the list; they simply should be valid vertices in the pedigree.
 If not specified, the sink vertices are used as probands.

-The second parameter, **mode**, specifies the running mode of the algorithm.
-The default option, **SPEED**, offers the best running time and should be used when memory is not an issue.
-In cases where memory restrictions are high, the **MEMORY** option can be used to reduce memory usage at the cost of increased running time.
+The second parameter, :attr:`mode`, specifies the running mode of the algorithm.
+The default option, :attr:`SPEED`, offers the best running time and should be used when memory is not an issue.
+In cases where memory restrictions are high, the :attr:`MEMORY` option can be used to reduce memory usage at the cost of increased running time.
 On average, the MEMORY option can save up to 25% of memory and take around 40-45% more running time.

 .. code-block:: python